 Our long-term objective is to collect and analyze over one billion oncology-specific clinical and preclinical data points to further enhance the prediction power of our RADR® platform.
 In July 2020, we announced that RADR® had surpassed 500 million data points, ahead of our initial projections for 2020.
 This has accelerated our path to collecting over one billion data points by the end of 2021, which will help facilitate increased drug and cancer type-specific biomarker identification, discovery of new indications, and identification of additional drug candidates to build out our product pipeline towards advances in experimental medicine.

 RADR® at the Core

-Our A.l.-based machine learning approach combines four automated modules that work sequentially to derive drug and tumor-specific complex biomarker panels.
+Our artificial intelligence-based machine learning approach combines four automated modules that work sequentially to derive drug and tumor-specific complex biomarker panels.
 These four main modules include: data pre-processing, feature selection, prediction and patient stratification.

 Let’s start a conversation about the future of cancer drug development.